Out of the past: Oct. 2

 1999

-A man who has devoted his 26 years at Southeast Missouri State University to inspiring art teachers was honored last night as the winner of the 1999 Otto F. Dingeldein Award for Outstanding Achievement in the Arts; Dr. Edwin Smith, a professor or art education at SEMO, received the award at the annual Dingeldein Award party at the Arts Council galleries,119 Independence St.
+A man who has devoted his 26 years at Southeast Missouri State University to inspiring art teachers was honored last night as the winner of the 1999 Otto F. Dingeldein Award for Outstanding Achievement in the Arts; Dr. Edwin Smith, a professor of art education at SEMO, received the award at the annual Dingeldein Award party at the Arts Council galleries,119 Independence St.

 Homer Gilbert and Leland “Freck” Shivelbine, Cape Girardeau musician institutions, were honored for their lifetimes of work Friday night at the Southeast Missouri Music Awards Banquet; Gilbert and Shivelbine share the Lifetime Achievement Award given by the City of Roses Music Heritage Association.